PanosKostopoulos/http_server/README.md

     - support more http features like post etc
     - connection to a database
     - support https (probably too complex)
-    - make it as a service running in the background and if setting up static ip make it like a home drive
+    - make it as a service running in the background

-# multiple clients and epolling are developped in the redis-tcp socket project so not sure if would be worth going through the effort twice, probably become more familiar with http features.
+Usage:
+    - download the repo or just the http_server executable
+    - run the executable like this ./http_server
+    - in your browser go to localhost:6969/ for just a hello world response and /secret.txt to get a text file